 The academic picture at Tolworth is one of exceptional performance at GCSE, contrasting with a more mixed picture at A-level.

-In 2024, the school's GCSE results were commanding.
-Ranked 627th in England and 1st in Surbiton for GCSE outcomes (FindMySchool ranking), the school sits comfortably in the top 15% of schools in England (top 25% of schools in England).
+In the current GCSE dataset, the school's results remain commanding.
+Ranked 816th in England for GCSE academic outcomes and 575th overall for GCSE outcomes (FindMySchool ranking), and 1st in Surbiton among secondary schools, the school sits comfortably in the top 25% of schools in England for academic GCSE outcomes and around the top 16% overall.

 The Sixth Form story is different.
-Ranked 1,656th in England and 2nd in Surbiton for A-level outcomes, performance sits in the bottom 40% (lower 40% of schools in England).
-In 2024, 42% of grades were A*-B, which is below the England average of 47.2%.
+Ranked 1,628th in England for A-level academic outcomes and 993rd overall for sixth-form outcomes (FindMySchool ranking), and 1st in Surbiton for sixth-form outcomes, performance sits in the lower half academically but is stronger overall.
+In 2025, 40% of grades were A*-B and 10% were A*/A across 269 exam entries.
 While the school excels at pushing students through GCSEs, the transition to A-level appears to bring a levelling off in top-tier attainment compared to the relentless progress seen in the lower school.

 England ranks and key metrics (where available)